Thomas Addis Emmet: Death and commemoration

-His grandson, Dr. Thomas Addis Emmet, a prominent doctor and Irish American activist, requested that he be re-buried in Ireland so he could "rest in the land from which my family came."
-Dr Emmet was then interred in Glasnevin Cemetery in Dublin, the final resting place of many of Ireland's patriots, in 1922.
+His grandson, Dr. Thomas Addis Emmet, a prominent doctor and Irish American activist, requested that his grandfather's remains be re-buried in Ireland so he could "rest in the land from which my family came."
+In the first year of the Irish Free State, in 1922, his remains were interred in Glasnevin Cemetery in Dublin, the final resting place of many of Ireland's patriots.
 His grave marker was designed by the father and brother of the revolutionary Patrick Pearse.

-An obelisk to honor the memory of Emmet, raised through the efforts his fellow United Irish veterans and abolitionists, William Sampson and William James MacNeven, stands in St. Paul's Chapel's graveyard in Lower Manhattan.
-MacNeven was later commemorated by a matching obelisk on the far side of the church building.